siddharthvp/mwn/README.md

 This library provides TypeScript type definitions for all its functions, as well as for MediaWiki API request objects (MW core + several extensions).
 API responses are also typed for the common operations.

-In addition to the MediaWiki Action API, methods are provided to talk to the Wikimedia EventStreams API, the ORES API, Pageviews API and WikiWho API.
+In addition to the MediaWiki Action API, methods are provided to talk to the Wikimedia EventStreams API, the ORES API and Pageviews API.

 This library uses mocha and chai for tests, and has [extensive test coverage](https://coveralls.io/github/siddharthvp/mwn?branch=master).
 Testing is automated using a CI workflow on GitHub Actions.